VincentDemery/Projects/README.md

 - Open the project directory.
 - Update project database, in case projects are added or modified during the execution, or update a single project.

+## Usage

+- Edit the path argument in the configuration file `projects.conf` to define where the projects will be looked for.
+- Run `projects.py`.

 ## To do

 - Bindings should be widget dependent